ningweinw/ningweinw.github.io/ICT335/Lab6.md

 ```
 ssh -i "labvm-key.pem" <EC2 Public IP or DNS>
 ```
-- On the EC2 instance, run following commands:
+- On the EC2 instance, run following commands (If a prompt is shown to restart services, use Tab key to choose Cancel and press Enter):
 ```
 sudo apt-get update
 sudo apt-get install apache2-utils